lorepozo/list-routines/index.md

 # Adding new routines

-To petition for adding a new routine, open a pull request on GitHub with the new routine source file and updated `routines.graph` file.
+To petition for adding a new routine, open a pull request on GitHub with the new routine source file.
 When designing a new routine, consider that:
 - routines should be reasonable for a human to learn.
 - routines should have a succinct id.
 - routines that are complex should specify conceptual dependencies.
 If